-DO NOT BRING:
+DO NOT BRING

-- Bicycles, Scooters, or Skateboards

-- Pets

-- Amplified musical instruments

-- Candles/incense burners or anything with an open flame

-- Extension cords (only UL approve power strip w/surge protection is permitted)
+- Bicycles, Scooters, or Skateboards - Pets - Amplified musical instruments - Candles/incense burners or anything with an open flame - Extension cords (only UL approved power strip w/surge protection is permitted) - Weapons - Your car PC students are not permitted to drive during the program.
+Please leave your car home.
+Parking is patrolled but may not be available in a gated area. - Fridge or microwave each suite in first-year housing is equipped with both

-SENDING MAIL/PACKAGES TO STUDENTS:
+SENDING MAIL/PACKAGES TO STUDENTS

-Student may ship non-perishable items to themselves ONE WEEK prior to the start of PreCollege.

-Packages will be available at check in.
-All mail and packages should be sentto:
+Students may ship non-perishable items to themselves ONE WEEK prior to the start of PreCollege.
+Packages will be available at Residence Life once you are checked in.